Jphilp4/Website-Delivery-With-Cloudfront/README.md

 #AWS #CloudFront #AmazonS3 #CDN #WebPerformance #StaticWebsite #ThreeTierArchitecture #CloudComputing #NextWork #Serverless #EdgeComputing

+---

+## 🔒 Security Enhancement: AWS WAF Integration
+To strengthen the website's security, I integrated **AWS WAF** with my **CloudFront** distribution.
+This protects against common threats like **SQL injection** and **XSS attacks** directly at the edge.

+By filtering malicious traffic before it reaches the origin, this setup follows best practices for securing cloud applications while optimising performance.

+---

+#AWS #WAF #CloudSecurity #WebSecurity #EdgeSecurity #CloudFront #DevSecOps

 ## Connect with Me
 Explore my other cloud projects and connect with me on **[LinkedIn](https://www.linkedin.com/in/james-phillips-028141308/)** and **[GitHub](https://github.com/Jphilp4)**.